-VC Heritage Gala will be held on Saturday, March 2, 2019 at the CrossCreek Resort starting at 6:00 P.M.
+VC Heritage Gala was held on Saturday, March 2, 2019 at the CrossCreek Resort.

 The VC Heritage Gala is a chance for VC supporters to gather in a beautiful setting, to enjoy a delightful meal, to rejoice in each other’s company, to take advantage of live and silent auctions…all in the name of VC’s tradition and in celebrating alumni.

-Dinner featuring either prime rib or parmesan crusted chicken breast
+Dinner featuring either prime rib and Parmesan crusted chicken breast

 Live and Silent Auctions